-We talk from actual perspective about actual issues that arise in actual local fellowships where we are actual, committed participants.
+We talked and shared with each other from actual perspectives about actual issues that arise in actual local fellowships where we are actual, committed participants.

 The depth of meaning and significance that comes from those gatherings is humbling – not because we have all the answers (we don’t!), but because we are learning how to relationally seek and apply God’s grace together.